OrF8/Bagrut-Data-Structures/README.md

 My implementation for the data structures that appear in bagrut exams.
-My implementation is compatibl with the bagrut API.
+My implementation is compatible with the bagrut API.